smartarch/extremexp-llm/patterns.md

 Evaluation metric: ROUGE or BERTScore

 Example instance: A workflow specifying an ML pipeline where the ML goal is said to be "binary classification" in the workflow description.
 At the same time, the tasks perform training of a "regression" ML model (which is inconsistent with "binary classification").

 ---

+### Meaning (functionality) of tasks

+Task performs an operation that is not directly mentioned in the name, e.g., "FeatureExtraction" is data preprocessing

+---